iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog

+Version 3.2.1
+- Fixed missing check for "Auto Attack" from NMs to ignore.

 Version 3.2
 - Added highlight_when_sp_active option.
 Highlights a target's name and displays which SP effect they have active.
 - Adjusted nearly all coroutine.sleep() calls to be coroutine.schedule() calls instead.